mjm128/election-tracker/2026/06-02-2026_Primary/CA-Irvine_Personal/vote.md

 ---

 ## 📝 Next Steps
-- [ ] Securely sign, seal, and drop off the mail-in ballot at an official OC drop box, or vote in person before June 2.
+- [x] Securely sign, seal, and drop off the mail-in ballot at an official OC drop box, or vote in person before June 2.
-- [ ] Voted on [replace]
+- [x] Voted on May 17th, 2026 by Mail in Ballot at Irvine Metrolink Station (Walk-Up) 15215 Barranca Pkwy - Off Ada, On Loop Rd
 - [ ] Check results and plan for general election.